abhishekjakhar/cracking-javascript/docs/objects.md

 In shallow equality check of objects we get the list of properties of both Objects, then we check the propertie's values for equality.

-## Write a function to perform shallow equality on two objects
+## Write a function to perform shallow equality check on two objects

 ```js
 function shallowEqual(obj1, obj2) {